 About

-Nicola gained global recognition for her seminal project In Seven Days.... which resulted from her unprecedented artistic access to Barack Obama’s 2008 Presidential campaign.
-With a front row seat to historic events, Nicola created a complex visual legacy of this moment in history, which constantly evolves in its dialogue with future generations.
+Green gained global recognition for her body of work and archive, In Seven Days..., the result of her unprecedented artistic access to Barack Obama’s 2008 presidential campaign.
+With a front row seat to the historic events on Obama’s campaign trail, Green created a complex visual legacy of this moment, hailed by The Metropolitan Museum of Art as “an artistic and historic masterpiece.”

-Nicola is dedicated to social impact and has worked tirelessly towards creating positive change and equality in the artworld and beyond.
-Nicola co-founded and directed the Diaspora Pavilion at the 57th Venice Biennale, showcasing 22 artists from culturally diverse backgrounds.
-Nicola also founded the Khadija Saye Arts programme at IntoUniversity which addresses the issue of BAME representation in the creative industries.
-As co-founder of Sophia Point Rainforest Research Centre, Nicola has championed the preservation and exploration of the Guiana Shield, the largest remaining pristine rainforest on earth.
-Nicola is also a Principal Artist for the upcoming project The World Reimagined, and is creating a large-scale public artwork that explores climate justice and racial justice.
-Nicola has mentored many aspiring young artists and is the Patron of Women in Art .
+Green is dedicated to social impact and has worked tirelessly towards creating positive change in the art world and beyond.
+She co-founded and directed the Diaspora Pavilion at the 57th Venice Biennale in 2017.
+In 2019, Green founded the Khadija Saye Arts programme at IntoUniversity, UK.
+In 2022, Green was a Principal Artist for The World Reimagined, UK.
+As Co-Founder and Chair of Sophia Point Rainforest Research Centre Guyana, Green has championed the preservation and exploration of the Guiana Shield, the world’s largest remaining pristine rainforest.

 Selected Solo Exhibitions: